 Patients of all ages and fitness levels are welcome.
 Sessions, funded by grants and donations, are free to patients.
 Donations are accepted from those who are able to contribute.

-Research has shown that regular exercise speeds recovery for cancer survivors, promotes the effectiveness and complements other parts of treatment and can significantly deter recurrence rates.
+Research has shown that regular exercise speeds recovery for cancer survivors, promotes the effectiveness of other parts of treatment and can significantly deter recurrence rates.

 For more information about exercise classes, visit the Cancer Resource Center website.